Applications Backlighting Surfaces

 Picking Out Your Stone

-Here’s some great surfaces we know work well with Light Tape®:
+Below are some surfaces that pair exceptionally well with Light Tape®:

 -Solid surfaces by Avonite, Corian, 3Form, etc.